Tomer27cz/energy-line-gauge/README.md

 ### Normal usage ( how I use it )

 Mainly using the default settings.
-The only thing I changed is the `cutoff` to null to show all the entities.
-I am also using the automatic color option, and I have the entities in the same order as I have them in the Home Assistant Energy panel.
+I am using the automatic color option, and I have the entities in the same order as I have them in the Home Assistant Energy panel.

 <img src="https://github.com/Tomer27cz/energy-line-gauge/raw/main/.github/img/normal.png">